serg3295/nodeMCU-emmylua/README.md

   "path/esp<your choose>/library"
     ]
 ```
-To perform the autocomplete some functions specify the
-path to the script **plugin.lua** in the setting:
+To perform the autocomplete some functions specify the path to the script **plugin.lua** in the setting:
 ```json
  "Lua.runtime.plugin": "path/esp<your choose>/plugin.lua"
 ```
 You have to also specify `Lua.runtime.builtin"` and `"Lua.runtime.version"` settings according with *config.json* file content.

+### Automatic including of annotation files

+Since version 2.3.1 of **sumneko.lua** extension you can use new feature *Automatic adapt to the project environment*.

+The extension will try to determine the runtime environment by keywords from *config.json* and set the appropriate settings in *settings.json*.

+*Hint!* When starting new project you can type in short keyword `---esp32` or `---esp8266` followed by `Enter` into *any_file.lua* in workspace and environment will set up automatically.

 ## IntelliJ IDEA